dwbapst/PaleoSoc_phylo_short_course_2019/index.md

 Registering will also add you to our email list so that you can get future updates about the workshop later in the week.

-# WHO
+# Who We Are

-To learn more about us, or to contact us with question, see
+To learn more about us, or to contact us with question, see our [organizers page](https://dwbapst.github.io/PaleoSoc_phylo_short_course_2019/articles/organizers.html).

-	OUR ORGANIZERS PAGE
+Additionally, this course will utilize a number of 'roving' teaching assistants

-Additionally, this course will utilize a number of 'roving' teaching assistants (tentative list, as follows: Bethany Allen, Lena Cole, William Gearty (@willgearty), David Mertz (@DavidAAMertz), Phil Novack-Gottshall (@pnovack-gottshall) & John Sime.
+currently:

 Our helpers are